AUTHENTIC DESIGN ARTEFACTS

 Jeanneret’s furniture is not lifestyle décor.
 It is historical material that expresses a particular vision of modernity — democratic, functional, anti-elitist.
 Its roughness is intentional.
 Its imperfections are authenticity, not defect.

 Collectors of these pieces do not collect styles; they collect positions.
-They are interested in how design shapes social realities, how furniture expresses power or equality, how form materialises ideology.
+They are interested in how design shapes social realities, how furniture materialises ideology.

 P!
 Galerie is led by Pedja Hadzi-Manovic, architect (ETH Zurich), specialised in mid-century design and its material artefacts.
 The practice joins trade with research — every piece sold is also studied.

 The focus is radical design — furniture that pushes formal, political, or social boundaries.
 Not mainstream modernism, but positions that are uncomfortable: ideologically, formally, materially.
-Jeanneret, Rietveld, Prouvé, Bo Bardi, Strala — all treat furniture as resistance, experiment, reality.
+Jeanneret, Rietveld, Prouvé, Bo Bardi, Strala — all treat furniture like the Pierre Jeanneret Chair Chandigarh as resistance, experiment, reality.

 Radical design means refusal of convention.
 No decorative gestures.
 No commercial accommodation.
 Material as social statement.
 Form as question.
 These pieces provoke through consistency, not spectacle.

-However, financial value represents only one dimension of these objects’ significance.
+However, financial value represents only one dimension of these objects’ importance.
 Pierre Jeanneret’s work resists decorative reduction.
-His chairs are not about comfort — they are about structure, refusal, and material honesty.
+His chairs are not about pleasing — they are about refusal, and material honesty.
 Every original Pierre Jeanneret chair is an artefact of a political and architectural ideology.
-Chandigarh’s modernism is visible in these objects: civic, direct, unfinished — and precisely for that, complete.
+Chandigarh’s modernism is visible in these objects.

 We work with museums, collectors, and institutions worldwide.
 Our presence on 1stdibs, Artsy, Art Basel, and Design Miami places us in the international discourse on architectural furniture.
-We also collaborate with auction houses such as Sotheby’s, Christie’s, Piasa, and Wright20, while maintaining curatorial independence.
+We also collaborate with auction houses such as Sotheby’s, Christie’s, Piasa, and Wright.

 This dual role — commercial and curatorial — is intentional.
 The market for radical design needs expertise, context, standards.
 We see ourselves as mediators between historical objects and contemporary collecting, between academic research and practice.
 Not every mid-century piece is radical — we select by conceptual rigor, not trend.